-- The uptake of atmospheric carbon dioxide is occurring at a rate exceeding the natural buffering capacity of the oceans creating new problems in the form of ocean acidification.
+- The uptake of atmospheric carbon dioxide is occurring at a rate exceeding the natural buffering capacity of the oceans.

 - Increasing acidity depresses metabolic rates and immune responses in some organisms.

-- Other chemical reactions are triggered which result in a net decrease in the amount of carbonate ions available.
-This makes it more difficult for marine calcifying organisms, such as coral (calcareous corals) and some plankton (calcareous plankton), to form biogenic calcium carbonate.
+- The decrease in the amount of carbonate ions available makes it more difficult for marine calcifying organisms, such as coral (calcareous corals) and some plankton (calcareous plankton), to form biogenic calcium carbonate.